ververica/flink-training-troubleshooting/README.md

 ### Locally

 Just run the main-method of `TroubledStreamingJob`.
+When using Intellij IDEA make sure to check "include dependencies with "Provided" scope" in the "Run Configuration".
 To access the Flink UI, replace the existing `ExecutionEnvironment` by `StreamExecutionEnvironment.createLocalEnvironmentWithWebUi(new Configuration())`.
 You might also want to use `DataStream#print()` instead of the `DiscardingSink` for local debugging.

 ### dA Platform